imixs/imixs-cloud/management/cockroachdb/README.md

 **1.)
 Deploy the Nodes & approve the certificates**

-To deploy the CockraochDB nodes into your cluster run:
+To deploy the CockroachDB nodes into your cluster run:

 	$ kubectl apply -f management/cockroachdb